"I am glad that taking part in a trial might help others on their own cancer journey.”

 A study looking at the genetics of chronic lymphocytic leukaemia

-This study is trying to find out more about the genes that might cause chronic lymphocytic leukaemia.
-This study is only open to people in the North Trent Cancer Network.
-This covers South Yorkshire, North Derbyshire and Bassetlaw.
+This study tried to find out more about the genes that might cause chronic lymphocytic leukaemia.

-The aim of this study is to identify genes that may increase the risk of CLL.
+The aim of this study was to identify genes that might increase the risk of CLL.

 How to join a clinical trial

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.

 Professor Angela Cox

 University of Sheffield